 Patrick Markle serves as the Chief Administrative Officer of Auerbach Pollock Friedlander, Performing Arts/Media Facilities Planning and Design, and Auerbach Glasow French, Architectural Lighting Design and Consulting, one of the leading theatre, media facilities and lighting consulting firms in practice today.
 He is a graduate of both the Yale School of Drama and the Ringling Bros. and Barnum and Bailey Clown College.
 As a business leader, he has led production and technical operations at three of the most renowned opera companies in the world: The Metropolitan Opera, where he supervised the engineering and construction of stage scenery for all new productions; the Santa Fe Opera, where he was the Production Director and the project manager during construction of their new opera house, and the San Francisco Opera, where he managed all divisions of the production department.
 Mr. Markle co-founded Figaro Systems Inc., the global leader of multi-lingual text captioning displays for the performing arts, and most recently served as Managing Director for Teatro ZinZanni, a unique San Francisco arts institution focused on preserving and presenting the highest quality of European-style circus, theatre and cabaret.

 Carey Perloff is the artistic director of American Conservatory Theater, which she has brought to success by rebuilding the earthquake-damaged Geary Theater (winning the Jujamcyn Theaters Award in 1996 when the Geary reopened); directing dozens of highly acclaimed classical and contemporary productions; revitalizing A.C.T.’s top-ranked Master of Fine Arts Program in acting; launching international collaborations with such artists as Robert Wilson and Tom Stoppard; creating a core acting company; and inaugurating a major new works program.
-Ms. Perloff’s work as a playwright has been seen across the country, including her award-winning Luminescence Dating at the Ensemble Studio Theater (New York) and Magic Theater (San Francisco), The Colossus or Rhodes at the O-Neill Playwrights Conference and A.C.T., Higher at New York State & Film, and Waiting for the Flood.
+Ms. Perloff’s work as a playwright has been seen across the country, including Kinship (with Cynthia Nixon at Williamstown and with Isabelle Adjani at Theatre de Paris) Luminescence Dating at the Ensemble Studio Theater (New York) and Magic Theater (San Francisco), The Colossus or Rhodes at the O’Neill Playwrights Conference and A.C.T., Higher at New York State & Film, and Waiting for the Flood.
 In 2008, Perloff was awarded France’s Chevalier de l’Ordre des Arts et des Lettres for her contribution to the dissemination of French culture.
+Her book BEAUTIFUL CHAOS: A LIFE IN THE THEATER was selected as the 2016 “One City One Book” by the San Francisco Public Library.

-John Roevekamp is Co-Founder and Chief Technology Officer at Cyrun, which builds law enforcement and security data-management software systems.
-He has 30 years of experience in business development and 25 years in computer software design and engineering.
-John directs all engineering efforts, including support and new product development, at Cyrun.
-He also performs in the chorus of Opera Parallèle productions whenever the opportunity arises.
-Mr. Roevekamp holds a B.A. in music from UC Santa Cruz.
+John Roevekamp is Co-Founder and Chief of Engineering at Cyrun, which builds law enforcement and security data-management software systems.
+He has 35 years of experience in business development with 30 years in computer software design and engineering.
+John also holds a BA in Music from University of California, Santa Cruz, and performs with great pleasure, whenever possible, as a tenor in the chorus of Opera Parallèle productions.

 Lawrence Siegel, JD

 Lawrence Siegel is an attorney whose professional experience has focused on representing individual students with disabilities; representing and consulting regional, state, and national organizations regarding national and state law, policy and reform of special education; special attention has been devoted to students with hearing loss.
-He is the recipient of many awards recognizing his advocacy work, including being named a Fulbright Scholar Specialist, 2011-2016.
-In this capacity, he will travel to a country of choice to work on special education law and policy.
-He is an adjunct professor at Hastings College of the Law.
+He is the author of numerous books, including The Human Right to Language, was a Fulbright Scholar Specialist in Sweden, advised Gifu University in Japan on special education law and received an honorary chair @ Gallaudet University in Washington, D.C.
+He has been an adjunct professor at Hastings College of the Law, has testified before state and congressional committees and served 8 years on the California Special Education Advisory Commission.
 Along with his wife Gail, Mr. Siegel co-founded ForWords, a nonprofit organization committed to providing enriched literacy opportunities for impoverished youth in the San Rafael, California area.

 Frederica von Stade